a-shahrabi/AI_chatbot/README.md

 3. Start chatting with your AI assistant!

-## Voice Input Usage
+## Knowledge Base Usage

-1. Click the microphone button in the chat input area
+1. In the sidebar, under "Knowledge Base," click "Browse files" to select documents
-2. Allow microphone access when prompted by your browser
+2. Upload PDFs, TXT files, CSVs, or DOCX documents that contain information you want the bot to reference
-3. Speak clearly into your microphone
+3. Click "Process Documents" to analyze and embed the documents
-4. Click the stop button (⏹️) when finished
+4. Once processed, the bot will automatically use these documents to provide more accurate answers
-5. Wait for your speech to be processed
+5. You can clear the knowledge base at any time using the "Clear Knowledge Base" button

 ## Customization

 ### Model Selection

 You can choose between different OpenAI models:
-- GPT-4o-mini (default)
+- GPT-3.5-turbo (default, uses less API quota)
-- GPT-3.5-turbo
+- GPT-4o (more powerful but uses more API quota)

-- GPT-4o (requires higher API usage limits)
+### Personality Selection

-### Temperature Setting
+Adjust the chatbot's personality:

-Adjust the temperature slider to control the randomness of responses:
+- **Helpful Assistant**: Provides clear and concise answers
-- Lower values (0.0-0.3): More focused, deterministic responses
+- **Friendly Teacher**: Explains concepts in simple terms with examples
-- Medium values (0.4-0.7): Balanced creativity and focus
+- **Creative Writer**: Helps with creative and engaging content
-- Higher values (0.8-1.0): More creative, varied responses
+- **Technical Expert**: Provides detailed technical information with precise terminology

 ## Requirements